biomaglab/biomaglab.github.io/content/en/authors/clara/_index.md

 user_groups:
   - Undergraduation Students
 ---
-Pedro Cadamuro is an undergraduate student in Medical Physics engaged in a Scientific Initiation program at the University of São Paulo (USP).
-His research and project focus on dosimetry, particularly on the study of Electronic Spin Resonance dosimetry applications in quality control in Radiotherapy and blood irradiation.
+Clara Alves Coelho has a degree in Biomedical Informatics and she is now a Medical Physics student at the University of São Paulo (USP).
+She has participated in projects in the field of nuclear medicine and is currently engaged in a research initiation project aimed at developing a dashboard that updates real-time information related to the control of Transcranial Magnetic Stimulation (TMS).